nftmakerio/NMKR-Aptos-Samples/README.md

 }
 ```
 Here you find an aptos payment address (paymentAddress) where the buyer has to send 1 APT.
 The payment address is valid until the date in expires.
 The price is also shown in EUR, USD, JPY and BTC.\
-After the buyer has made the payment, the NFT will be minted and transfered to the buyer.\
+After the buyer has made the payment, the NFT will be minted and transferred to the buyer.\
-When the buyer sends a wrong amount, the Amount will be transfered back to the buyer.\
+When the buyer sends a wrong amount, the Amount will be transferred back to the buyer.\
 If the address is expired, the buyer has to request a new address.
-If he made a payment to an expired address, the amount will be transfered back to the buyer.\
+If he made a payment to an expired address, the amount will be transferred back to the buyer.\

-## Step4: Check the state of the Address
+## Step 4: Check the state of the Address
 You can check the state of the address with the following call:

 ```shell